 Yeah, I know.
 Everyone's writing about it, so this isn't going to get too original.
 But I'd like to write some of this down before the Black Monday of patent hogs happens, and the system finally gets the review and revolution it needs.

 The case mentioned is in no way unique.
-There are numerous examples of what seems to be a trend to make money not by the good old-fashion way of actually producing something, but rather by suing others for making something similar to what you have made, maybe decades before (all links go to news articles about lawsuits for patent infringement).
+There are numerous examples of what seems to be a trend to make money not by the good old-fashioned way of actually producing something, but rather by suing others for making something similar to what you have () made, maybe decades before (all links go to news articles about lawsuits for patent infringement; update: sorry, most of the links are dead).
 Big companies are sued because the legal system of many countries calculate fines according to the size of companies, and smaller companies are sued because many of them will rather go for a settlement than risking bankruptcy in case of a loss in court.

 So what is the basis of the problem?
 Something which popped up while writing this, was that each and every patent is like a law, the main difference being that fines are paid to the patent holder, not the state.
 I am not familiar with the legal texts of patents, but I would believe that most of them correspond to at least an A4 page of text.
 With the current amount of patents, that amounts to millions of pages!
 How are companies supposed to be able to keep à jour with that?
 The result is that most companies produce and innovate without checking for pre-existing patents for their products, and just hope that they are not interfering with existing patents.
 In other words, the current patent system is a time-bomb in the face of any company.